KohkiMartinez/My-Portfolio/JavaScript/animal-trading-cards/README.md

 # Overview

-Three animal trading cards (Lion, Eagle, and Great white shark).
+Practising of using HTML and CSS to create three animal trading cards (Lion, Eagle, and Great white shark).

 # Instructions

-Open card.html (on google chrome is recommende), and three animal trading cards will be displyed on the scren.
+Open card.html (on google chrome is recommende), and three animal trading cards will be displyed on the screen.